A. Setting is too low. B. Valve is blocked or dirty. C. Soap is too thick or contains exfoliants/beads. D. Needs to re-prime. E. Dispenser is clogged.

 C. Rust on battery door contacts.

 A. Check battery level or insert fresh batteries and try again.
 B. Check orientation of batteries, making sure they are lined up correctly and try again.
-C. Using a flat head screwdriver or steel wool, gently scrape away rust.
-If rust cannot be removed, order new battery cover.

 Can I use rechargable batteries?